writeJwt(userinfo) Last updated: 22. Jun 2026

 API only function

-The writeJwt function is responsible for generating and writing a JWT (JSON Web Token) secure cookie to the user's browser.
+The writeJwt function generates a signed JWT (JSON Web Token) and writes it as a secure session cookie (access_token) to the user's browser.
+Write a NULL value to log the user out.

 See also: deleteJwt denyAccess logOut flagActivity getProfilePictureUrl Custom JWT login example